 - Demo Corner

-The TLS-100 is a portable thermal conductivity meter used to measure thermal conductivity and thermal resistivity.
-Perfect for testing the thermal properties of soil, polymers, and other soft materials; as well as testing the thermal conductivity of concrete, rock, stone, or other hard materials.
-Tests can be performed with the push of a button.
-The collected data is automatically analyzed and results are displayed immediately.
+The TLS-100 is a portable meter used to measure thermal conductivity and thermal resistivity of a variety of samples, including soil, rocks, concrete, and polymers.
+Tests can be performed with the push of a button and results are displayed instantly.

 |Materials||Soil, Rock, Concrete, & Polymers|

 |Thermal Conductivity||0.1 to 5 W/m•K|